dbmdz/wolpi/docs/configuration.md

 ## HTTP Caching Headers
 Wolpi's resolving system will set HTTP caching headers (`ETag`, `Last-Modified`) on responses based on the information available from the file system or resolving extension.
-You can customize the content of the `Cache-Control` header with `cache-control-headers` opton:
+You can customize the content of the `Cache-Control` header with `cache-control-headers` option:

 - `info-json`: Cache-Control header value for `info.json` responses, defaults to no header being set
 - `image`: Cache-Control header value for image responses, defaults to no header being set.